Cookbook | Rules & Regulations

 - All entries in Steaks, Roasts, or Other Beef Items will be evaluated on the two separate and distinct categories of Showmanship (presentation of the dish) and Recipe (taste of the dish).
 Winners will be named in both the Showmanship and Recipe categories, as well as Overall Excellence.
 Awards will be presented in all areas.

-- Certified Angus Beef® specifically designated steaks, roasts, fresh ground beef and other beef items will be provided and will be provided after 8 a.m., Tuesday July 8, 2014 (list of beef items available can be found on the back of your entry form.)
+- Certified Angus Beef® specifically designated steaks, roasts, and other beef items will be provided and will be available after 8 a.m., Tuesday July 14, 2015 (list of beef items available can be found on the back of your entry form.)
 The contestant must furnish all other ingredients.

 - In keeping with the “creative” aspect of this contest, entrants are encouraged to choose a theme, dress accordingly, and serve the beef in a manner keeping with that theme.
 Participants should use imagination and creativity in choosing a theme and serving the “dish” in that style.